Annapurna Circuit Trekking

 - Kathmandu arrival and transferred to hotel

-- Kathmandu to Besisahar by privet jeep or bus
+- Kathmandu to Besisahar by private jeep or bus

 - All necessary permits and TIMS cards